What makes your photography different?

-All of the shots on my wedding pages are real.
 There is a new trend of photographers shooting "styled" weddings, staged with models and even extras as guests.
 I do understand some photographers do this to build a nice looking wedding portfolio at well known places, but I find it to be misleading.

 When shooting, I am keen on finding a person's most flattering angles and using the best light and lenses for particular features.
 Some individuals photograph better in a certain light or with certain angles, and I work specifically to use that light and angle on a person throughout the day.

 As a result, I bring out the individual's best in their photos.
 The comment I hear most often from clients is "I had no idea I looked that good."